-Here at CDL Legal, we talk to many drivers who have questions about their record.
+Here at CDL Legal, we talk to many drivers who have questions about their records.
 Where can they find their driving records?
 Who else has it?
-How does it effect their ability to get hired?
+How does it affect their ability to get hired?
 Can their record be changed?

 These are good questions to be asking.
 It’s tough to navigate the dry world of acronyms and legal-speak that is government record-keeping.
 Fortunately, we’ve done that for you and boiled down the three major commercial driving records ( MVR, PSP, DAC) that a professional driver should be aware of and know back to front.

 What is it?
 The letters “MVR” stand for “Motor Vehicle Report.”
 This is a record of a person’s driving history.
 Each state keeps its own records of drivers registered there.
 The violations on your MVR record can go back 10 years or more and include driver’s license status and class, violations, convictions, restrictions, and other information related to driving records and credentials.
 Typically, points associated with moving violations can affect you for 3 years.

 Why is it important?
 Many companies will check your MVR as part of the hiring process.
 This is especially true of carriers hiring drivers.
 You should know what’s on your MVR in order to keep from being surprised by a pointed question in an interview.
 The MVR is where points that have been given to you for citations are recorded.
 Too many points on your MVR will shut you out of a job, slap you with a suspension, or even worse a revoked CDL.
 If you have had one or more citations, knowing how many points you have is in your best interest.
 We recommend fighting any citation you receive in court to try and keep the points off your MVR.
 Just give us a call.